English

 • Regular visits to Highfield Library.

-• The provision of a quality reading environment
+• Provision of quality reading environments within classrooms

 Speaking and Listening